Year of entry 2024

 - Entry requirements

-- A bachelor degree with a 2:1 (hons) in computer science.
+- A bachelor degree with a First (hons) in computer science.
 We require all applicants to have studied a breadth of relevant modules including significant programming, systems development, data structures and algorithms, with strong marks across all these modules.

 Full entry requirements